daveneff/Coordinator/README.md

 // The view controller's owning coordinator

-final class BrowseProductsCoordinator: CoordinatorNavigable {
+final class BrowseProductsCoordinator: NavigationCoordinator {

     // Any child coordinators this Coordinator is holding on to var childCoordinators: [Coordinator] = []